GuohaoOuyang/portfolio/README.md

 ## Project title
-Portfolio -- an ongoing updating react portolio.
+Portfolio -- an ongoing updating react portfolio.

 ## Description
 The website is demo to demonstrate myself including my story, skills, resume and recent projects.